 The ID badge is used for identification purposes and for access to many facilities on the campus.
 It is a card used for photo identification, library materials check out, and building access after normal business hours.
-Within 7 days of their first day of employment employees are required to obtain an ID badge from the Student Services Department.
+Within 7 days of their first day of employment employees are required to obtain an ID badge from the Student Services Department located in the Center for Athletics and Sport Health Sciences building.